microsoft/powerbi-powershell/src/Modules/Workspaces/Commands.Workspaces/help/Set-PowerBIWorkspace.md

 ### -Scope
 Indicates scope of the call.
 Only Organization is supported with this cmdlet.
-Individual only operates against workspaces assigned to them; Organization operates against all workspaces within a tenant (must be an administrator to initiate).
+Individual only operates against workspaces assigned to the caller; Organization operates against all workspaces within a tenant (must be an administrator to initiate).
 Individual is the default.

 ```yaml
 Type: PowerBIUserScope